NahumTadesse/SWEPROJECT/Project_Deliverables/docs/data_plan.md

 ## What We Are Using

-- SQLite as our database engine (file-based, lightweight)
+- SQLite as our database
-- Spring Boot as our web framework (Java)
+- Spring Boot as our framework
 - Spring Data JPA to manage database access
 - JDBC driver to connect to the SQLite file

 ## Why We Chose SQLite

-- No server setup required — works as a local `.db` file
+- No server setup required
 - Keeps all data saved even after the app is closed
 - Simple to use and perfect for class projects
 - Supports relationships between tables